Ben Gold: Secretary-Treasurer

+Leaders of the Needle Trades Workers Industrial Union address striking workers c.
+1929.

+Left to right: P. Goodman, Sascha Zimmerman, Ben Gold, and Louis Hyman.

 As chief strategist as well as secretary-treasurer for the Needle Trades Workers Industrial Union (NTWIU), Ben Gold pursued an aggressive and militant policy of collective bargaining.
 The formation of the union was inauspicious: Within the year the Great Depression began, leading to thousands of layoffs in the fur industry and strong downward pressure on wages.
 But even as early as February 1929, as the economy slid toward depression, Hyman and Gold were announcing a series of strikes designed to raise wages.
 The new union's first strike occurred in the garment industry in February 1929.
 A second strike in the New York City's fur industry occurred in June 1929, as NTWIU sought to organize AFL-affiliated locals of fur workers into the breakaway union.
 With nearly all the city's fur workers already in the NTWIU, however, Gold made little headway against the anti-communist AFL locals.
 Meanwhile, press reports implied that most of the city's fur workers belonged to the AFL, inverting the true situation.
 On occasion, violence broke out between the two groups.
 The AFL also sought to strip the NTWIU's New York City locals of the right to use the phrase "fur workers" in their name.

 As the internecine union struggles continued, Gold led strikes in both the garment and fur industries.
 Sporadic violence also broke out during these events.
 More than 3,500 union members struck for shorter working hours and higher wages on June 17, 1931, collective bargaining goals which were considered madness by nearly all labor leaders.
 Yet, Gold won an increase in working hours, leading to a guaranteed 40-hour work week well as increased pay—an achievement important in the establishment of the standard American work week.
 In August 1932, Gold won yet another agreement retaining the union's work-week and pay goals in the fur industry despite the worsening depression.
 The union also launched an assault on sweatshop conditions in the garment industry in early 1933, an effort the AFL-led Joint Council labeled communistic.